Online Advanced Certificate Course in

 Learn about five key herbs in detail that Vivienne recommends aromatherapists start to use in their

-aromatherapy treatments (there’s so much more available than Arnica, Comfrey, Calendula, and St.
+Aromatherapy treatments (there’s so much more available than Arnica, Comfrey, Calendula, and St. John's Wort).

 -